-The Holi festival commemorates the victory of good over evil, brought about by the burning and destruction of the demoness named Holika.
-This was enabled through unwavering devotion to the Hindu god of preservation, Lord Vishnu.
+The Holi festival commemorates the victory of good over evil, particularly the burning and destruction of a demoness named Holika.
+This was made possible with the help of Hindu god of preservation, Lord Vishnu.

-Holi got its name as the "Festival of Colors" from Lord Krishna, a reincarnation of Lord Vishnu, who liked to play pranks on the village girls by drenching them in water and colors.
+Holi got its name as the "Festival of Colors" from the childhood antics of Lord Krishna, a reincarnation of Lord Vishnu, who liked to play pranks on the village girls by drenching them in water and colors.

 When is Holi Celebrated?

 The day after the full moon in March each year.
-In 2018, Holi will be celebrated on March 2.
+In 2019, Holi is on March 21, with Holika Dahan on March 20.
 The festival takes place a day earlier in West Bengal and Odisha.
 In addition, in some parts of India (such as Mathura and Vrindavan) festivities commence a week or so earlier.

-Find out when is Holi in future years.
+Find out the Holi dates for future years.

 Where is Holi Celebrated?

-Traditional Holi celebrations are the biggest at Mathura and Vrindavan, four hours from Delhi.
-However, safety issues are a concern for women there, due to the rowdy behavior of many local men, so it's best to travel as part of a guided group tour.
+Traditional Holi celebrations are the biggest at Mathura and Vrindavan, about four hours from Delhi, where Lord Krishna is believed to have grown up.
+However, safety issues are a concern for women there, due to the rowdy behavior of many local men.
+So, it's best to travel as part of a guided group tour.

 How is Holi Celebrated?

 People spend the day smearing colored powder all over each other's faces, throwing colored water at each other, having parties, and dancing under water sprinklers.